 At a Glance

-Sweet Home Ranger District: Campground CLOSED for the season
+Sweet Home Ranger District: Campground closed through May 4, 2017

 From Sweet Home, Oregon, follow Highway 20 east for 26 miles toto Latiwi Creek Road (Forest Road 2044).
 Continue on Latiwi Creek Road for a half mile and turn right, then drive for another quarter mile.